 “Greg’s workshop was engaging and creative.
-It allowed the students to approach enterprise problems in a new and innovative way”
+It encouraged the participants to approach problems in a new and innovative way”

 – University careers adviser

 Some examples of my enterprise education work:

 - Graduate networks and support – As part of my Entrepreneur-in-residence role at Southampton Solent University, I developed a support network for graduates running their own businesses.
 This grew into an online and offline community of Solent alumni running startups all over the UK, and it built an ongoing relationship between them and the University.
 (Read my reflections on this work.)

 - Workshops and boot camps – I regularly organise and deliver workshops and boot camps that encourage entrepreneurship.
 In 2015, I worked with a new education provider to help design a series of enterprise events and summer schools.
 These were subsequently judged ‘outstanding’ during a British Accreditation Council audit.

 - Student enterprise societies – I sit on advisory boards for a number of enterprise societies, including Enactus teams running social innovation projects.
 I share with them the benefit of my own university enterprise experience, which included organising weekly speaker events, securing corporate sponsorship, developing a nationally recognised brand, meeting with government representatives and spreading best practice across the country.

 - Schools and colleges – I am interested in how enterprise education is taught to younger generations.
 In 2007, I established a link between a university and a national enterprise initiative, which subsequently saw a number of undergraduate students volunteering in local schools.
 I later sat on the regional board for the programme.